mrexclamationmark/Linux-Kernel-Configuration/README.md

 **.config**

-This is an initial starting linux kernel .config with useful options enabled for low latency (mrtelekinesis flavour)
+This is an initial starting linux kernel .config (mrtelekinesis flavour) this is WIP

 **buildkernel.sh**